home-assistant/home-assistant.io/source/_components/meteo_france.markdown

 ### {% linkable_title About `weather_alert` sensor %}

 <p class='note warning'>
-  The weather alert is available for the metropolitan France.<br/>
+  The weather alert is available for the metropolitan France.
 </p>

 The `weather_alert` sensor value give the current weather alert status for the department linked to the city.
 Data is retrieve from [Météo-France vigilance website](http://vigilance.meteofrance.com/).

 The sensor attributes give access to each type of alerts and date of the bulletin emitted by Météo-France.

 ### {% linkable_title Complete example %}